 This Excel document is part of the company profiles PAC publishes every year at local, regional and worldwide level.

-This document provides market volumes, growth rates and forecasts for the AI market in Norway for the 2022-2028 period.
+This document provides market volumes, growth rates and forecasts for Cloud Ecosystem Services in EMEA for the 2024-2030 period.

 Atos: Cause for Optimism, Despite the Headlines